sebi-cozminca/SkillyPlayground/doc/02_azure_sql_managed_instance/02_azure_sql_managed_instance.md

     ![ydrq0qdp.jpg](../../media/ydrq0qdp.jpg)

-    >[!alert] This may take 5-10 minutes to complete.
+    {: .warning } This may take 5-10 minutes to complete.
 You do **not** need to wait for the **SQL managed instance** deployment at this time.
 You’ll return to this tab at a later step to verify completion.

 ===